 Varsha Pillai.
 Programme manager for policy engagement and communication at the Public Affairs Centre (PAC) in India

-Varsha has over 15 years of experience on communications, a bulk of which was spent as a TV news journalist at news organisations like CNN-IBN and ANI-Reuters.
-She has worked across diverse communication verticals including internal communication, public relations and media advocacy in the NGO and for-profit sector.
+Varsha has over 15 years of experience in communications, a bulk of which was spent as a TV news journalist at news organisations like CNN-IBN and ANI-Reuters.
+She has worked across diverse communication verticals including internal communication, public relations, and media advocacy in the NGO and for-profit sector.
 She was a National Film Archives of India (NFAI) research fellow in 2009 and in 2017 she received the Netherlands Fellowship to attend a course at Radio Netherlands Training Centre (RNTC) in Amsterdam.
-Currently she is a a programme manager for policy engagement and communication at the Public Affairs Centre (PAC).
+Currently, she is a a programme manager for policy engagement and communication at the Public Affairs Centre (PAC).

 Ama Pokuaa Fenny.
 Research Fellow at the Institute of Statistical, Social and Economic Research (ISSER) in Ghana